 The style or strategy of global macro investing differs across fund managers.
 However, most of them adopt a “top-down” investment approach.
 They assess the economic landscape objectively and then try to identify imbalances and significant changes in economic trends in the hunt for mispriced assets.

 The funds leveraging a global macro strategy are some of the least restricted funds.
 This implies that they can invest in a broader asset range globally.
-The holdings of such funds include currency strategies, long short positions in equities, commodities, fixed income, and derivatives.
-George Soros-the famous billionaire investor has popularized this style of investing and has immortalized his name in global macro history.
+Such funds’ holdings include currency strategies, long-short positions in equities, commodities, fixed income, and derivatives.
+George Soros, the famous billionaire investor, has popularized this investing style and has immortalized his name in global macro history.